medsuet/Xcelerium-IC-Design-Training/Fazail/assignments/rdy_val_sequential_multiplier/README.md

 ## Overview

-This project involves the design and implementation of a sequential multiplier.
+This project involves the design and implementation of a sequential multiplier with the valid ready interface.
 A sequential multiplier is a digital circuit that multiplies two binary numbers in a sequential manner, producing the result within 17-18 clock cycles.
 This type of multiplier is generally simpler and requires less hardware compared to parallel multipliers, but it takes more clock cycles to produce the result.

 ## Project Structure